 At Make The Magic, Kesem volunteers answered questions about the organization’s mission in Zoom breakout rooms with supporters.
 The annual fundraising gala also featured a Zoom watch party and interactive events, as well as a silent-auction.

-“We got to hear from a lot of different perspectives, from campers, campers turned counselors, to caregivers of Kesem campers,” said Cody Kline, a senior majoring in elementary education and psychology and another co-director of UM’s Camp Kesem chapter.
+“We got to hear from a lot of different perspectives, from campers, campers turned counselors, to caregivers of Kesem campers,” said Cody Kline, a graduated senior who majoring in elementary education and psychology, and another co-director of UM’s Camp Kesem chapter.

 Sanjurjo said that Kesem has hundreds of members, counselors and volunteers but is always looking to expand.